-- Outdoor lighting can be a valuable tool for enhancing the security of your facility.
+- Outdoor lighting can help enhance the security and appearance of your facility.

-- An effective lighting design should focus on proper light distribution and light output.
+- An effective lighting design should focus on proper light distribution and output.

-- Energy-efficient lighting technologies and control strategies can help to reduce cost while ensuring a safe and secure environment.
+- Energy-efficient lighting and controls can reduce costs while ensuring safety.

-Exterior lighting is important for security as well as enhancing the overall appearance of any facility.
-While a lighting pattern for a parking lot or other outdoor space may seem simple, creating a lighting design that makes the best use of space can be complex.
-The ultimate goal is to optimize light levels and distribution, while minimizing power demand.
-Effective and efficient outdoor lighting should be a part of any security strategy.
-While proper lighting design alone does not ensure safety, it can be a valuable tool for increasing the overall security of your facility.
+Exterior lighting is important for security as well as enhancing the appearance of your facility.
+While lighting patterns for parking lots and other outdoor spaces may seem simple, creating a design that makes the best use of that lighting can be complicated.
+The ultimate goal is to optimize light levels and distribution while minimizing energy use.
+Careful planning and collaboration are necessary to achieve those objectives.

 Brightest is not always the best

-A good lighting design integrates the most effective light sources with proper height and location to obtain the best coverage.
-The Illuminating Engineering Society of North America (IESNA) is a leading authority on lighting design.
-The IESNA Lighting Handbook outlines the most important considerations for effective lighting for safety and security:
+Good lighting design integrates the most effective light sources with proper height and location for the best coverage.
+The Illuminating Engineering Society outlines the most important considerations for effective safety and security lighting:

 - Horizontal illuminance.
 The standard for assessing effective lighting because many tasks are horizontal in nature.

 - Vertical illuminance.
 Critical for security issues because identifying objects and their movement is best done by viewing their vertical surfaces.